 Diversity is a hallmark of many complex systems in physics~\cite{Anderson1972,Bak1987} and in \textit{physics beyond physics}~\cite{Holovatch_2017}, including microscopic cell populations~\cite{neural_div_cell}, marine and terrestrial ecosystems~\cite{diversity_ecosystem, choudhary2021weak}, financial markets \cite{may_economics}, and social networks~\cite{page2010diversity, stability_and_complexity,may_wigner_generality}.
 In particular, mammalian brains contain billions of neurons with diverse cell types whose complex dynamical patterns are believed responsible for the rich range of cognition, affect, and behavior~\cite{marcus2014atoms,neural_div_brain_activity, computational_div, intermediate_div}.
 But despite the widespread appreciation of diversity in neuroscience, researchers have just begun to explore the role of diversity and adaptability in artificial neural networks~\cite{heterogeneous_cell_types, neural_heterogeneity_natcomm, Han2021}.

 Inspired by nature, artificial neural networks are nonlinear systems that can be trained to learn, classify, and predict.
-Traditionally, artificial neural networks contain identical neurons in each network layer (even if the layers themselves differ).
-In this Letter, we diversify a neural network by varying the neuron types \textit{within} each layer.
+Conventional artificial neural networks contain identical neurons in each network layer, even if the neurons vary from layer to layer.
+But uniform neuronal activation functions can reduce expressiveness and adaptability, limiting the neural network's capacity to capture the rich diversity of computation and interaction observed in nature.
+Diversifying the activation functions can overcome such limitations, enabling the networks to be more expressive and better represent the complexity of natural systems.
+In this article, we propose a novel way to diversify a neural network by learning the neuron types \textit{within} each layer.
 We flexibly realize the different neurons using sub-networks, or networks-within-the-network, which we train along with the overarching network.
 This \textit{meta-learning}~\cite{hospedales2020} generates potent neuron activation function sets, suggestive of orthogonal spanning functions, that increase the expressiveness and accuracy of the network.